 On May 18th, 2017, General Motors announced restructuring changes to its International Operations (GMIO), among which is an exit from South Africa.
 The decision was described as a result of more lucrative opportunities such as electric cars and autonomous vehicles.

-As such, the Struandale plant will be sold to Isuzu.
+As such, the Struandale plant has been sold to Isuzu.

 Follow this link for GM Struandale, South Africa plant news coverage.